BUCKSKIN GULCH TOURS

 Overnight camping is not available in this area.

-The Drive: 50 miles paved highway- taking approximately 1 hour +21 miles unpaved - taking approximately 1 hour.
+The Drive: 50 miles paved highway- taking approximately 1 hour.
+We will drive this stretch in the Suburban.
+Then +21 miles unpaved - taking approximately 1.5 hours, we will drive this stretch in the Can-Am.
 The tour takes a total 4-5 hours of driving, and the drive is one of the great elements of the adventure.
 We'll pick up some coffee together, and set out down Highway 89A on a winding, scenic journey through the Kaibab National Forest.
 The views change dramatically on the drop out of the forest and down into Marble Canyon- a moment sure to take your breath away.

 Hike Distance: 4-6 miles